-Having six-pack abs isn’t all about which ab exercises your doing in the gym.
+Having six-pack abs isn’t all about which ab exercises you’re doing in the gym.
 Sure, working your abs will help you achieve nicer abs and maybe even make your dream of having visible abs easier to obtain.
 That being said, you’ll never have a visible six-pack if your fat percentage is too high.
 Lifting heavy, being in a calorie deficit and eating the right amount of the different macros will all help you towards your goal of six-pack abs.

 Here is my 5 favorite ab exercises for building a strong set of abs.